-The VOC capture and destruction efficiency, and material usage rates for each test run are shown in the Tables tab in this report.
+The VOC capture efficiency, and VOC input rates for each test run are shown in the Tables tab in this report.
 Supplemental information for each test run is provided with the field data and calculation information in Appendix C. Analytical results for coating sample analyses are presented in Appendix D.

 Based on the test results of the VOC capture efficiency study, the VOC abatement system installed on Coating Line Nos.
-18 and 19 had an average capture efficiency of 59.9%.
-The RTO VOC destruction efficiency averaged 99.4%.
+18 and 19 had an average capture efficiency of 88.4%.

-The applicable capture and destruction efficiency limits stipulated in Permit 383-00H are 85% (by weight) and 95% (by weight) respectively.
+The applicable capture efficiency limit stipulated in Permit 383-00H is 85% (by weight).